BrainCrumbz/simple-php-translate/readme.md

 --->

-*SimplePhpTranslate* is a simple (quick and dirty?) solution when you need some translation mechanism in a PHP project and cannot/don't want to use a more structured tranlation framework.
+*SimplePhpTranslate* is a simple (quick and dirty?) solution when you need some translation mechanism in a PHP project and cannot/don't want to use a more structured translation framework.
 Think of scenarios like:

  - Your project does not include any framework that already provides translation out-of-the-box (e.g. Zend)